 Both Federal and State laws and regulations require the release of hazardous materials information for a site whenever we get a written request for such information.
 Please note that all we are required to release is a list of the hazardous materials and facility contact information; we do not release facility diagrams, process flow diagrams, or any other information regarding your facility.
 Exceptions do exist, such as releasing information to other public regulatory agencies, and to licensed contractors doing underground tank remediation services.
 If you have any questions about specific information, please contact us at the numbers shown on the start of this web page.

-The (BEP) section allows you how to determine and document what you will do to respond to an incident involving hazardous materials, and gives emergency response personnel a guide to both your response activities and contacts at the facility.
-It requires you to examine your operation and plan who will do what before an emergency incident occurs.
+The Emergency Response / Contingency Plan allows you to determine and document what you will do to respond to an incident involving hazardous materials, and gives emergency response personnel a guide to both your response activities and contacts at the facility.
+It requires you to examine your business operations and plan your internal emergency procedures before an incident occurs.
 It can also be a valuable tool to consolidate all emergency information into one reference document, and make you aware of the hazards associated with the operations at your facility.